CharlesDDNoble/broncode/nginx_uwsgi/README.md

 *Design Decription:*
 The production server for Broncode uses nginx as a reverse proxy for serving http requests with the Django server as a backend for scripting and database access. uWSGI is used as an interface between nginx and Django to allow each program to communicate.

+*Rough Explaination:*
+The design can be roughly summed up like so:
+    client <-> nginx <-> uWSGI <-> Django
+The nginx process will run in the background, listening on the port given in the broncode_nginx.conf file.
+It will serve requests for static files located in /broncode/nginx_static.
+For all non static requests, nginx passes the request to uWSGI via a unix file socket. uWSGI will then pass the request to the Django application which will handle all requests and access database.
+The uWSGI process will run the Django application itself, so there is no need to start the server using the ./runserver script.

 *Tutorial For Setup:*
 https://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html